W

 Westiepoos can experience separation anxiety if left alone for too long.

 The affectionate temperament of Westiepoos makes them great dogs for families with older children.
-These dogs have a playful personalities and like to be where the action is.
+These dogs have playful personalities and like to be where the action is.
 One of the most prominent traits of this dog is its devotion to its owner.
 Even though its size wouldn’t intimidate anyone, this pup will bark when a stranger comes to the door.
 So, a Westiepoo can serve as a watchdog in a household.

-The adaptability of this dog means it’s just as happy cuddling on the sofa next to its owner as it is playing chase in the backyard with the kids!
+The adaptability of this dog means it’s just as happy cuddling on the sofa next to its owner as it is playing chase in the backyard with the kids.

 How to Take Care of Westiepoo

 An owner who learns about the various needs of their new Westiepoo is going to be able to take excellent care of this pet.
-Whether it’s a puppy or an adult dog, learning about its diet, exercise needs, grooming routines, and common health issues can help an owner to give their Westiepoo a happy life!
+Whether it’s a puppy or an adult dog, learning about its diet, exercise needs, grooming routines, and common health issues can help an owner to give their Westiepoo a happy life.

-The Best Dog Food for Westiepoos
+The Best Dog Food

 Westiepoo puppies and adults need different components in their diet.
 Check out some factors to keep in mind:

 Westiepoo puppy food: High-quality protein is essential for building a puppy’s healthy muscles, tendons, and cartilage.
 DHA in the form of fish oil is an ingredient that supports healthy brain and vision development.
 Fat provides active puppies with the energy they need to run, jump, and otherwise explore their environment.
-Calcium contributes to strong bones which can build up a puppy’s defenses against Patellar luxation and hip dysplasia.
+Calcium contributes to strong bones, which can build up a puppy’s defenses against Patellar luxation and hip dysplasia.
 Vitamins C and E support a puppy’s developing immune system.

 Westiepoo adult dog food: Adults need protein in their diet to maintain strong muscles and tendons.
 Glucosamine also supports healthy cartilage.
-Adult dogs need Omega 3 fish oil to support the health of their joints.
+Adult dogs need Omega-3 fish oil to support the health of their joints.
 This can contribute to preventing Patellar luxation and hip dysplasia.
 A limited amount of fat in an adult’s diet gives it the energy it needs to remain active while not adding needless pounds.

 Both puppies and dogs should have access to fresh water at all times.
 Water helps a dog to stay hydrated as well as digest its food.